wyndchyme/mc3ds-modern/docs/README.md

 <h2>Q: Can Modernization MegaPack cause my game to crash?</h2>
 <p>A: Unlikely – the way LayeredFS works and the current extent of Modernization MegaPack's changes mean that causing game crashes or performance issues is almost impossible.
 If you are having issues with the game repeatedly crashing on certain worlds, it is often an issue with that world, your microSD card, or your console.
 However, since the addition of CTRPF plugins, the chance of crashes has risen.
 If you are experiencing crashes, report it to this repository's issues page with instructions on how to replicate it.</p>

-<h2>Q: Why does installation on the UniStore take so long?</h2>
+<h2>Q: Why does installation on the Unistore take so long?</h2>
-<p>A: The way the UniStore works is that it downloads the Modernization MegaPack archive file and extracts each directory into its correct spot.
+<p>A: The way the Unistore works is that it downloads the Modernization MegaPack archive file and extracts each directory into its correct spot.
 The 3DS takes a long time to extract archived files, so this obviously takes longer than just moving the already extracted files onto your microSD card.</p>

-<h2>Q: On the UniStore, downloading Modernization MegaPack causes the download to fail, or the changes aren't showing even though I have game patching enabled!</h2>
+<h2>Q: On the Unistore, downloading Modernization MegaPack causes the download to fail, or the changes aren't showing even though I have game patching enabled!</h2>
 <p>A: Ensure that your internet connection is working correctly.
-If it is, then this is likely an issue on the UniStore's end.
-File an issue on the <a href="https://github.com/Minecraft-3DS-Community/Minecraft-3ds-unistore/issues">UniStore's GitHub repository</a>.
+If it is, then this is likely an issue on the Unistore's end.
+File an issue on the <a href="https://github.com/Minecraft-3DS-Community/Minecraft-3ds-unistore/issues">Unistore's GitHub repository</a>.
 In the meantime, please refer to Method 1.</p>

 <h2>Q: I have a contribution for Modernization MegaPack!
 Where can I put it?</h2>
 <p>A: Contributions are welcome!
 Fork the repository, make your changes, and then file a pull request.</p>